microdotblog/indie-microblogging/Part 6/Banning users.md

 > Finally, new technologies have emerged to make a decentralized approach more viable.
 Blockchain points to a series of decentralized solutions for open and durable hosting, governance, and even monetization.
 Much work to be done, but the fundamentals are there.

 Even with all the current excitement about the blockchain, for the web any technology with its roots in cryptocurrency may be a solution in search of a problem.
-Just as Microformats was a simpler approach to metadata compared to RDF and the Symantec web, more traditional web apis are more than capable of undergirding Thor evolution of the web instead of crypto.
+Just as Microformats was a simpler approach to metadata compared to RDF and the Semantic Web, more traditional web APIs are more than capable of undergirding the evolution of the web instead of crypto.

 Anything the blockchain touches will have new complexity and energy resource trade offs.
 As Mastodon founder [Eugen Rochko posted][8]: